TriumphLLC/Blend4Web/doc_src/problems_and_solutions.rst

 * Problems with updating of the add-on.

-    It’s strongly adviced to restart Blender after installing a newer version of Addon/SDK.
+    It’s strongly advised to restart Blender after installing a newer version of Addon/SDK.

 * NVIDIA 331 driver in Linux can cause WebGL errors.